John Doyle (Irish artist)

-John Doyle (Dublin 1797 – 2 January 1868 London), known by the pen name H. B., was an Irish political cartoonist, caricaturist, painter and lithographer.
+John Doyle (1797 – 2 January 1868), known by the pen name H. B., was an Irish political cartoonist, caricaturist, painter and lithographer.

 Early life and family

 He was the eldest son of a Dublin silk mercer, and came from a Roman Catholic family which in the 17th century had been granted extensive estates, possibly in County Offaly or County Laois, and their own coat of arms, but had suffered for their religion and since been dispossessed.
 In his youth he learned to paint landscapes under Gaspare Gabrielli, and miniature portraits at the Royal Dublin Society's drawing school under John Comerford.
 He won a gold medal in 1805.
 He was commissioned to paint equestrian portraits of the Marquess of Sligo and Lord Talbot, the Irish viceroy, and in 1822 he produced six prints entitled The Life of a Racehorse.
 That year he moved to London with his wife, Marianna Conan.
 His painting Turning out the Stag brought him recognition when it was exhibited at the Royal Academy in 1825.

 Marianna died in 1832, giving birth to their seventh child.
 Doyle continued to exhibit miniatures until 1835, but by then he was experiencing greater success with his political cartoons, printed using the new reproductive medium of lithography, beginning in 1827.
 These were issued once a month during parliamentary sessions, and continued for twenty-two years.
 His caricatures were mostly faithful likenesses of their subjects, with little exaggeration, treated with sarcastic humour, often alluding to popular plays.
 They were signed with the letters H. B., constructed out of two Js and two Ds, Doyle's own initials.
 By 1840 he was prosperous enough to afford a fashionable house in Hyde Park, moving in the same circles as David Wilkie, Walter Scott, Samuel Taylor Coleridge, Charles Dickens, William Makepeace Thackeray, Thomas Macaulay, Thomas Moore and Samuel Rogers – but H. B.'s true identity remained a closely guarded secret until he revealed it in 1843 in a seventeen-page letter to Sir Robert Peel.